KYQiu21/plmrepeat/README.md

 5. Determine positions of the representative repeat using a sliding window with the estimated length
 6. Compute a weighted embedding of the representative repeat
 7. Conduct another round of pLM-BLAST search between representative embedding and full-length sequence embedding to extract repeat instances
-8. Output alignment (score) matrix, repeat ranges, and multiple sequence alignment
+8. Output alignment (score) matrix, repeat ranges, and multiple sequence alignment (experimental)

 ![image](https://github.com/KYQiu21/plmrepeat/blob/main/figure/figure1_workflow.jpg)